sanketss84/sanketss84.github.io/articles/20230202-why-ender3-s1-pro.md

 Publish Date: 2023-02-02
 Last Updated: 2023-03-08

-> NOTE: This article is a work in progress
+> NOTE:
+> This is a live article i.e. as and when new information is observed or found it will be
+> 1. appended with time stamps to the end
+> 2. corrected in place, if earlier documentation was incorrect

 While choosing a fdm printer (or a printer where you load a filament like PLA, PETG, ABS etc. ) to make prints the first printer you spot online is an Ender 3 by Creality.
 Ender 3 is synonymous with 3D printing and has a massive community around it and thats why its the first printer for many new to 3D printing.
 While venturing into a new hobby knowing that there is a huge community to back it, gives you a lot of comfort as support can be faster over reddit or discord chats.
 Answers to most common problems are a search or community talk away.